Azure/azure-sdk-for-python/sdk/loadtestservice/azure-developer-loadtesting/README.md

 ```
 ## Key concepts

-The following components make up the Azure Load Testing service.
-The Azure Load Test client library for Java allows you to interact with each of these components through the use of clients.
+The following components make up te Azure Load Testing service.
+The Azure Load Test client library for python allows you to interact with each of these components through the use of clients.
 There are two top-level clients which are the main entry points for the library

 - `LoadTestingClient` (`azure.developer.loadtesting.LoadTestingClient`)